By Rebecca Honig, Chief Content Officer

-As educators, you know the value of play for children.
-You know children do some of their deepest and most meaningful learning through play.
-You know it’s how they learn about the world.
-How they stretch their abilities.
+Play holds an important role in school readiness for children.
+In fact, children do some of their deepest and most meaningful learning through play.
+It’s how they learn about the world and stretch their abilities.
 Play lets them explore roles and responsibilities, process emotions, and learn to collaborate.
-When kids play, they grow their physical abilities, their flexible thinking skills, and their creativity.
+When kids play, they grow their physical abilities, increase flexible thinking skills, and stretch their creativity.

-The benefits of play are so vast and profound that in 2018 the American Academy of Pediatrics released an article that began:
+The benefits of play are so vast and profound that the American Academy of Pediatrics released an article that began:

 “Imagine if pediatricians could write a prescription to help patients during the first two years of well-child visits that would boost social-emotional, cognitive, language and self-regulation skills.
 Research shows they can, and the ‘prescription’ to write is simple: ‘Play with your child every day.’”

-Coming out of this past year there is a renewed focus on the importance of play.
-After a year of so much trauma and turmoil, of so much confinement and isolation, free play offers children the opportunity to imagine and wonder, to explore and express freely.
+School readiness has become more of a concern after the pandemic of course.
+After so much confinement and isolation, free play has surfaced as an important way for children to imagine and wonder, explore and express freely.

 In Play and its role in the mental development of the child, Vygotsky stresses the fact that play is typically buffered from real-life consequences, which is exactly what kids need right now.